typpos/fractorium/Data/BuildGuideQtCreator.md

 ### Visual Studio

-Install [Microsoft Visual Studio 2022 or later](https://www.visualstudio.com/downloads/), then install the latest updates.
+Install [Microsoft Visual Studio 2026 or later](https://www.visualstudio.com/downloads/), then install the latest updates.

 ### Qt

-Install Qt for Windows 64-bit (VS 2019) 6.5.1 or later (http://www.qt.io/download/).
+Install Qt for Windows 64-bit 6.5.1 or later (http://www.qt.io/download/).

 Add system environment variable named `QTPATH` and point it to the location of the Qt folder.
 On a default install, this will be something like: